Burger King Won't Take a Hint; Alters TV Ad To Evade Google's Block

 I'm totally expecting some wag with a really loud car stereo system to drive through a high-price neighbourhood playing a loop of that.

-Re: A lot to chuckle about (Score:2)
+Re: A lot to chuckle about (Score:3)

 Next I expect google to blacklist the phrase after processing rather than just the advert sound if bk keep this up.
 They might also demote burger king search results, they really don't like others subverting their algorithms.